 Elementary school is a critical time to instill a love of learning.
 Great elementary school teachers — in special and regular education classrooms alike — ignite an interest in children of all abilities and prepare them for academic success and a lifetime of learning.

-Manhattan’s TEAC-accredited dual childhood/special education program provides students with the academic and practical skills to succeed.
-The dual childhood/special education program leads to certification to teach all subjects in grades 1–6 in both regular and special education classrooms.
-As a student in this program, you will choose an academic concentration from these options:
+Manhattan’s state approved Childhood Education program provides students with the academic and practical skills to succeed in the classroom.
+The program leads to certification in teaching all subjects for grades 1–6 in a regular education elementary school classroom.
+Upon declaring your major, you will choose an academic concentration from these options: